 I have been freelancing translation and interpreting for many years in addition to my academic work.
 I was a distance-learning tutor for the Diploma in Translation (DipTrans) course of the Chartered Institute of Linguists for many years.
 My professional work also includes teaching scientific/technical translation and Consecutive and Liaison Interpreting as well as research and supervising PhD at UCL's Centre for Translation Studies (formerly housed at Imperial College).
 Details can be found here: https://www.ucl.ac.uk/european-languages-culture/people/caiwen-wang.

-Additionally, I am an editorial board member of the International Journal of Applied Linguistics and Translation, and an academic reviewer for Routledge, Perspectives: Studies in Translation Theory and Practice, Journal of Pragmatics, Translation and Interpreting Studies (John Benjamins), META and the international journal Transletters: International Journal of Translation and Interpreting.
+Additionally, I am an editorial board member of the International Journal of Applied Linguistics and Translation, and an academic reviewer for Routledge and a number of leading academic journals in my research fields, including The Interpreter and Translator Trainer, Perspectives: Studies in Translation Theory and Practice, Journal of Pragmatics, Translation and Interpreting Studies (John Benjamins), and META.

 I supervise MA translation projects, MA interpreting projects and MA theses in translation and interpreting.
 I also supervise PhD in Translation and Interpreting Studies.